Free Ground Shipping !

 We offer Free Ground shipping on all orders within the upper 48 States.
 Discounted White Glove/ inside delivery option available for furniture and doors.
 Clothing ships free to all 50 states.

-Adding serenity to beauty, brass statues are perfect collectible items to decorate your home or workplace to bring life into your environment.
-Wholesale religious statues can add elegance on to your home décor.
+Adding serenity to beauty, granite and stone statues are perfect collectible items to decorate your home or resort to bring life into your environment.
+Unique and holistic religious statues can add elegance on to your home décor.
 On the other hand carved Buddha statues can add sophistication to your office decor and also serves as lucky charms.

-Bringing home brass religious statues symbolically means inviting a living Hindu God into your home and into your life.
+Bringing home brass religious statues symbolically means inviting the energies into your home and into your life.

-Thus not only the creator’s imaginative power but also the concentration while pouring of the liquid metal into the mould is vital for carving a piece of delicate beauty goddess Lakshmi is personified as not only the goddess of fortune and wealth but also as an embodiment of loveliness, grace and charm.
+It is not only the creator’s imaginative power but also the skill while pouring of the liquid metal into the mould which is vital for carving a piece of delicate beauty goddess Lakshmi is personified as not only the goddess of fortune and wealth but also as an embodiment of loveliness, grace and charm.

 She is normally depicted standing or seated on a lotus.
 She has four hands, In two hands holding lotus flower and other two hands in the abhaya mudra.
 And many other her idol gold coins are seen dropping down from the palms of this goddess of prosperity.

-Lakshmi was not only considered Goddess of riches but also of beauty in many mythological renderings."
-It is quite likely that, because of the underlying human desire for wealth and beauty, ahe absorbed a large number of folk elements during her evolution into a widely accepted member of the pantheon".
+Lakshmi is the Goddess of riches and beauty, because of the underlying human desire for wealth and beauty, she absorbed a large number of abundance elements during her evolutionas a goddess.

-Lakshmi is depicted as the embodiment of all the aspirations of peace loving man; wealth, riches, prosperity, in contradiction to the depiction of Durga or Kali when these qualities are not stressed but her ferocity is highlighted.
+Lakshmi is depicted as the embodiment of all the aspirations of peace loving man; wealth, riches, prosperity, whereas the depiction of Durga or Kali her protectiveness and ferocity is highlighted.